right4mat/notes/README.md

 # for Android install
 # you may need to add a local.properties file
 # in the android folder
-# in the case you do the line need should
+# in the case you do the line its something like
-# look lke sdk.dir = /Users/USERNAME/Library/Android/sdk
+# sdk.dir = /Users/<USERNAME>/Library/Android/sdk

 # run ios